TreacherousToast/Paper/README.md

 Info about this fork:
 ------

 The purpose of this fork is to maintain a version of Paper that supports TNT duplication and possibly some other technical quirks found in the vanilla game, like 0-tick farming.
+When the mainline version of Paper supports enabling or disabling TNT dupers, this repository will no longer be needed.